PradeepTammali/Bynk/Approach-1/README.md

 This is simple and basic approach where it combines the data in different formats to single csv file.
-It loads the data direclty form the URLs to dataframes.
-We find the correlation between the different datasets and merge them together based on the column with dependecy in both dataframes.
+It loads the data directly form the URLs to data frames.
+We find the correlation between the different datasets and merge them together based on the column with dependency in both data frames.

 # Prerequisites
 Python 3.7